Neotys-Connect/connect.neotys.com/CONTRIBUTING.md

 ### Pull Request Approvals

-The {% include core-team-link.md %} does it's best to respect the value of your work by reviewing and approving as quickly as humanly possible, however to make sure nefarious or plain broken contributions aren't automatically published to the site, we do manually review each pull request.
+The Connect Core Team does its best to respect the value of your work by reviewing and approving as quickly as humanly possible, however to make sure nefarious or plain broken contributions aren't automatically published to the site, we do manually review each pull request.
 Once it is approved, you will be notified by Github and if